YuanL12/TDA_Updating_Persistence/README.md

  auto R = bats::Reduce(C); //Build ReducedFilteredChainComplex
 ```

-There are several options to update and we will first list the several structs/classes used in the updating process.
+There are several options to update and we will first list several structs/classes used in the updating process.
 Before we start, in all options, we assume that the filtration has already been established by:
 `auto F = bats::Filtration(X, vals);`, where X is a simplicial complex and vals is its filtration value of each simplex.